 Diploma in computing science from Griffith College Dublin.

-Her main role at UCD Library
+Audrey's main role at UCD Library

 external grant support.
 She also oversees the operational activities within the UCD Digital

 Library, including the development of the UCD Digital Library, as well as building and

 implementing its workflows and policies, copyright compliance, and the management of the

 UCD Digital Library team.

 Audrey is also the Project Manager for the ISSDA Dataverse Project.

 Holds a Master of Library and Information Studies degree, and a Master of Arts degree (Film Studies) from University College Dublin.
 Also holds an Associateship of the Library Association of Ireland

 Órna's main role involves working mainly on the UCD Digital Library.
 She has responsibility for metadata policy and procedures, as well as metadata

 creation and cataloguing for the Digital Library.
 She originally joined UCD as a cataloguer, and worked extensively with UCD Research Repository, before taking up